Wei Dongyi

-Wei Dongyi (韦东奕; born 1992 in Jinan, Shandong) is a Chinese mathematician who is currently serving as assistant professor and assistant researcher at the School of Mathematical Science in Peking University.
+Wei Dongyi (韦东奕 (Wéi Dōngyì); born 1992) is a Chinese mathematician.
+He is an associate professor and assistant researcher of mathematical science at Peking University.

 He has attracted attention on Chinese social media for his simple living style.
 In 2021, he was called Peking University's "ugliest teacher" due to his unkempt appearance.

 Education

+Wei Dongyi was born in Lixia, Jinan in June 8th, 1992.
+His father Wei Zhongli (韦忠礼, 1963-2016) originally from Dongyang, Zhejiang, and was an alumnus of Shandong University with bachelor, master, and doctoral degrees in mathematics; he later served as a professor in Shandong Jianzhu University and Shandong University.
+His mother Yu Zhen (俞蓁, 1965-) is also a professor in Shandong Jianzhu University.

-Wei Dongyi graduated from Attached Senior School of Shandong Normal University and began studying at Peking University in 2010, then earned his bachelor's degree in 2014 and PhD in 2018 under Tian Gang as his doctoral advisor.
-His research field includes partial differential equations and differential geometry.
+Wei entered Attached Senior School of Shandong Normal University in 2007, and during the high school, he won gold medal in International Mathematical Olympiad representing Peoples Republic of China twice in 2008 and 2009; with that grade, we as admitted in Peking University.
+Wei began attending Peking University in 2010.
+He earned his Bachelor of Science in 2014 and his Ph.D. in mathematics from the university in 2018 under Tian Gang.
+His research fields includes partial differential equations and differential geometry.

 In December 2019, Wei completed his post-doctoral work and became an assistant professor in the Mathematics Department of Peking University.
+In November 2025, he became an associate professor of the university.

 Internet fame

 Wei Dongyi became viral on the internet from a street interview in May 2021 when he was seen dressed in an unassuming manner, holding a large bottle of drinking water and a bag of mantou (steamed buns).
 His appearance has led to netizens dubbing him the "sweeping monk" of Peking University.

 A group of doctorate mathematicians had been struggling to build a mathematical model for months and called Wei Dongyi for help.
 He provided equations to alter their experiment which resulted in the mathematical model obtaining a 96% passing rate.
 The mathematicians wanted to pay the professor to show their gratitude, but he declined.
 "It’s unnecessary to pay me for such an easy problem," he said.
 Wei eventually asked for a recharge of his transport card as a form of compensation.

 Wei Dongyi is nicknamed “God Wei” (韦神) by Chinese netizens.